Turn sound ON to hear samples.

 The song now playing is called "My Joanne" This one is done with real musicians, and features PAUL COSCINO on keys.

-This song would have fit nicely on SINATRA'S "Only The Lonely" LP.
+A vocal version of this tune would have fit nicely on SINATRA'S "Only The Lonely" LP.

 SINGERS could also think BILLY ECKSTINE.